-The Provider is not required to attempt to contact the Participant if the Mutual Obligation Failure has occurred because the Participant:
+The Provider is not required to contact the Participant if a Mutual Obligation Failure has occurred because the Participant:

 - failed to undertake adequate Job Searches, or - failed to enter into a Job Plan.

 In these instances, the Provider should wait for the Participant to make contact.
 Once the Participant has made contact, the Provider must: